MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:swpvec (ij, ij2)

-   Return the real, complex or integer matrix :var:`mat` after swapping the values of the elements at the indexes given by the :type:`iterable` :var:`ij` and :var:`ij2`, i.e. interpreting the matrix as a vector.
+   Return the real, complex or integer matrix :var:`mat` after swapping the values of the elements at the vector indexes given by the :type:`iterable` :var:`ij` and :var:`ij2`, i.e. interpreting the matrix as a vector.

 .. function:: mat:remvec (ij)

-   Return the real, complex or integer matrix :var:`mat` after removing the elements at the indexes given by the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a shrinking vector, and reshaped as a *column vector* of size :expr:`#mat - #ij`.
+   Return the real, complex or integer matrix :var:`mat` after removing the elements at the vector indexes given by the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a shrinking vector, and reshaped as a *column vector* of size :expr:`#mat - #ij`.

 .. function:: mat:insvec (ij, a)

-   Return the real, complex or integer matrix :var:`mat` after inserting the elements at the indexes given by the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a vector, with the values given by :var:`a` depending of its kind:
+   Return the real, complex or integer matrix :var:`mat` after inserting the elements at the vector indexes given by the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a vector, with the values given by :var:`a` depending of its kind:

    - if :var:`a` is a :type:`scalar`, it is will be used repetitively.

    - if :var:`a` is an :type:`iterable` then the matrix will be filled with values from :var:`a[n]` for :expr:`1 <= n <= #a`.

    The elements after the inserted indexes are shifted toward the end of the matrix in row-major order and discarded if they go beyond the last index.

-.. function:: mat:getidx (ir_, jc_, r_)

-   Return an :type:`ivector` or :var:`r` containing :expr:`#ir * #jc` vector indexes in row-major order given by the :type:`iterable` :var:`ir` and :var:`jc` of the real, complex or integer matrix :var:`mat`, followed by :var:`ir` and :var:`jc` potentially updated from defaults.
-If both :var:`ir` and :var:`jc` are numbers, the three returned items are also numbers.
-This method is useful to convert 2D matrix indexes into 1D vector indexes for the given matrix.
-Default: :expr:`ir_ = 1..mat.nrow`, :expr:`jc_ = 1..mat.ncol`.

-.. function:: mat:getdidx (r_)

-   Return an :type:`ivector` or :var:`r` containing :expr:`min(mat.nrow, mat.ncol)` indexes of the real, complex or integer matrix :var:`mat`.
-This method is useful to convert the diagonal of 2D matrix indexes into 1D vector indexes for the given matrix.
-Note that diagonal indexes can be easily generated for vector-like access using a numerical :type:`range` like :expr:`(1..min(mat:sizes())) * (mat.ncol+1)`.

-.. function:: mat:getij (ij_)

-   Return two :type:`ivector` representing the pairs :expr:`(i,j)` of indexes extracted from the :type:`iterable` :var:`ij` and the number of columns of the real, complex or integer matrix :var:`mat`.
-If :var:`ij` is a number, the two returned items are also numbers.
-This method is the reverse method of :func:`mat:getidx()` to convert 1D vector indexes into 2D matrix indexes for the given matrix.
-Default: :expr:`ij_ = 1..#mat`.

 .. function:: mat:getsub (ir_, jc_, r_)